Master of Engineering

 Degree requirements for the Master of Engineering for our online students are the same as those for all Master of Engineering degrees, except that up to half of your credits toward graduation may come from a participating online graduate engineering consortium university – GMU, ODU, VCU, VSU, VT.
 Thus, an online ME student will complete an approved program of at least 30 graduate-level credits, with at least 18 credits in the area of major study and up to 15 of which may be transferred in.
 Specific departments may be slightly more restrictive.
 Graduate courses with grades of C or better taken for graduate credit at participating institutions may be transferred toward meeting the requirement of the Master of Engineering degree.

 Each of the six departments offering online master’s degrees at UVA has an appointed advisor who consults with students on curriculum and any special circumstances that might arise with participating working professionals.
-Students’ programs of study must be approved by their advisors and the associated department chairs and be submitted to the Office of the Associate Dean of Graduate Programs.
+Each student's Plan of Study must be approved by their advisors and the associated department chairs.